felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 your current one.
 Use this as motivation to get through your current book, if needed!

-Personally, leaving a book without finishing it only makes me more confused.
+Personally, shelving  a book without finishing it only leaves me more confused.
 It gives me pieces of the puzzle, but since I lack pieces I will never see that puzzle to completion.
 Bite the bullet, and finish the books you start, unless they are novels that fail to grab your